 How to Use Essential Oils for Pets

-First, make sure you are only using 100 percent therapeutic grade essentials oils and always dilute them with a carrier oil before applying them to your pet.
-The amount of essential oil to carrier oil varies by pet but generally, you should use a 1:50 ratio which is 1 drop of essential oil with 50 drops of carrier oil such as vegetable oil or olive oil.
+First, make sure you are only using therapeutic-grade essential oils and always dilute them with a carrier oil before applying them to your pet.
+The amount of essential oil to carrier oil varies, but generally, you should use a 1:50 ratio, which is 1 drop of essential oil with 50 drops of carrier oil.

-Safety Tips for Using Essential Oils for Your Pets
+Safety Tips for Using Essential Oils On and Around Your Pets

 - It is always best to talk to your vet before deciding to use essential oils on your pet.

 - Never put essential oils directly on your pet.
 Always make sure to dilute with carrier oil or water.

 - Animals are more sensitive to the effects of essential oils than we are.
 Only use small amounts (1 to 2 drops) at a time, even when diffusing.

 - Test the oil on a small area on your pet first and wait 24 hours to make sure your pet does not have any negative reactions.